altinodantas/aircraftsdatasetgenerator/README.md

 # Aircrafts Dataset Generator

-Use this notebook to crawl the site JetPhotos and create a dataset on aircraft models.
+Use this notebook generatedataset.ipynb to crawl the site JetPhotos.com and create a dataset on aircraft models.

 I have created this implementation during a course of Deep Learning due students ask me about real data to evaluate their convolutional neural networks.